 "Surprise is my advantage, but I will win by fire."

-Joaquin Phoenix & Vanessa Kirby in 'Napoleon'
+Joaquin Phoenix & Vanessa Kirby in Napoleon

 A biography about the rise and fall of French Emperor Napoleon Bonaparte (Joaquin Phoenix).
 I have seen long 3-hour movies, but watching this 2-hour 40-minute movie was a big struggle; it was that uninteresting and even boring at many places.
 In fact, sometimes I wondered if Joaquin Phoenix wasn't interested in the role or if Napoleon was such a character that is just not engaging at all.
 Even the romantic relationship between Napoleon and Josephine (Vanessa Kirby) was complicated and very hard to understand.
 There's talk of how good Napoleon's war strategies are, but besides the great opening fort sequence, we hardly get to see that.
 Overall, Napoleon is a forgettable movie.